securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Internal hosts

-A .security.txt file SHOULD be placed in the root directory of an internal host.
+A ".security.txt" file SHOULD be placed in the root directory of an internal host.

 ## Extensibility {#extensibility}